PawseySC/supercomputing-user-training/refresh-bash-shell-basics/bash-shell-basics.md

 Super line 3
 ```

 Commands can be connected together to feed the output of a command as the input for the following command.
-To connect commands use the pipe operator `|`:
+To connect commands use the **pipe operator**, `|`:
 ```
 $ echo "Hello world from Pawsey." | wc
       1       4      25
 ```

-Redirection operators can be used to connect a file with the output or input of a command.
+**Redirection operators** can be used to connect a file with the output or input of a command.
 Use `>` to redirect a command output into a file (file will be overwritten):
 ```
 $ echo "Hello world from Pawsey." >hello